It's all about ...

 Edible Qualities

-Velvet-leaved Blueberry is a small shrub that is commonly grown for its edible qualities.
+Velvet-leaved Blueberry is a small shrub that is typically grown for its edible qualities.
 It produces small clusters of navy blue round berries with powder blue overtones which are usually ready for picking in mid summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: